Our full catalogue is available for sale via Bandcamp. You can purchase LPs, CDs, and DLs there.

 “I could sit and listen to Denley’s slow intake of air for hours on end.
 The sound is that exciting.
 Don’t mistake this duo for a noise fest.
 It’s as far from that as night is from day.
 Rather, these two corral the tiniest sounds from the most common of instruments imaginable.”
 Tom Sekowski – Gazeta

-Findings – Peter Blamey: electronics + Jim Denley: alto – splitrec CD14
+Findings – Peter Blamey + Jim Denley

 “Together they produce four pieces of music, which are simply great.
 Beyond pure improvisation, this incorporates musique concrete, electronic music and electro-acoustics.”
 Frans de Ward – Vital Weekly Recorded March 2006 Sydney